About The Norwegian Environmental Biobank

 In 2016, we invited about 9,000 mothers, fathers and children in the Norwegian Mother, Father and Child Cohort Study (MoBa) to submit samples and answer a questionnaire.
 About 1,800 people participated (around 660 mothers and their children, and 500 fathers).

-In 2021, we will start a new round of sample collection for the Environmental Biobank, where we invite everyone who participated in the previous collection, as well as other families from MoBa (mother, father and child).
+In 2024, we will start a new round of sample collection for the Environmental Biobank, where we invite everyone who participated in the previous collection, as well as other families from MoBa (mother, father and child).

 What are samples used for?

-The Environmental Biobank studies trends over time, geographical differences and variation between individuals.
+The Environmental Biobank studies trends over time, geographical differences, and variation between individuals.
 Samples and questionnaires collected for the Environmental Biobank are also used in studies that can contribute to more knowledge about:

-- how we are exposed to environmental toxicants
+- how we ingest environmental contaminants

-- the associations between environmental toxicants and health
+- associations between environmental contaminants and health

-Use of samples collected in 2016-17
+How have samples collected in 2016-17 been used so far

 - per- and polyfluoroalkyl substances (PFAS)